RoStrap/rostrap.github.io/docs/Libraries/Time/Date.md

 # Date
-Time and Date formatter mimicking the vanilla `os.date` function.
+A reimplementation of the vanilla Lua os.date function built upon the one exposed by RobloxLua

 ```lua
 local Date = Resources:LoadLibrary("Date")